hadron-project/hadron/README.md

 - Clustering is natively supported.
 Cluster roles are dynamic.
 Nodes are not configured for one role or another.
 - Using Raft for this.
 - Dead cluster members may be pruned after some period of time based on cluster configuration.
+- The cluster may span multiple geographic regions, and streams may be tagged to correspond with these geographic regions.
+- L3-L4 coordination should be employed for clients to target the regions that they are interested in to maximize throughput and reduce latency.
+- Members of the cluster will forward requests to other nodes as needed for reads on streams which the receiving node does not replicate.
+- For write operations, the request will be forwarded to the master for the target stream's region.

 #### discovery
 Will support a few discovery protocols.
 Allows members to automatically join as long as they can present needed credentials.
 AKA, cluster formation, peer discovery, auto clustering.